Search

 This involves conversion – a turning around.
 This can begin with a dramatic one-off event.
 But as long as we keep following Jesus, we will find ourselves constantly turning around.
 That is what happens with true disciples – students imitating their master.

 Loving one another can only really happen when we let God be right, instead of ourselves.
 This allows Christians holding opposing views to unite.
-The church stands to benefit from this but so too does our culture, not least because the church spends most of its time dispersed throughout the world.
+The church stands to benefit from this but so too does our culture, not least because the church spends most of its time dispersed throughout the sphere of work and it is work that lies at the bedrock of culture.

 Response

 Do you need to change direction?
-Have you allowed being ‘right’ to become more important than the call to love (in your family, church, business, or neighbourhood)?
+Have you allowed being ‘right’ to become more important than the call to love (in your family, church, neighbourhood, or work)?

 Prayer